 There is no better way to have fun learning about space and to get closer to NASA than getting involved with amazing NASA online learning opportunities.
 This article will give you ideas about several NASA activities for kids online, as well as a few in-person space activities.
 We hope you will find something that will best suit your interests.
 Good luck and have fun on your voyage!

-Here are some out of this world activities for elementary school students to expand their curiosity and creativity.
+Here are some out-of-this-world activities for elementary school students to expand their curiosity and creativity.

 1. NASA Science Club